haint97/AWS-Certified-Solutions-Architect-Associate/README.md

 	+ With EC2, CW will monitor events every 5 minutes by default
 	+ Can create CW alarms which trigger notifications
 	+ CW is all about performance.
 Cloutrail is all about auditing
+- Role:
+	+ more secure than storing acesskey and secret key on individual EC2 instances
+	+ Easier to manage
+	+ Can be assigned to an EC2 instance after it is created
+	+ Are universal -  use in any region